 The nation has made significant strides in this direction, setting clear targets and undertaking reforms in the energy sector to achieve its solar power capacity goals of 4 GW by 2026 and 5 GW by 2030.

-The government is fostering local expertise in renewable energy, emphasizing energy efficiency standards, public awareness campaigns, and social initiatives to ensure sustainable energy development, backed by financing programs to facilitate investment in renewable energy projects.
+The government is promoting local expertise in renewable energy through energy efficiency standards, public awareness campaigns, and social initiatives for sustainable development.
+These efforts are supported by financing programs designed to encourage investment in renewable energy projects.